pmnxis/chama-optics/README.md

 <p align="center"><img src="assets/mac-icon.png" width="256" height="256"/></p>

-Chama Optics is a program created for mirrorless and DSLR cameras, inspired by the travel VTuber Akai Haato([赤井はあと](https://www.youtube.com/@AkaiHaato)), who loves photography.
+Chama Optics is a program created for recent mirrorless and DSLR cameras, <br/>
+inspired by the travel VTuber Akai Haato([赤井はあと](https://www.youtube.com/@AkaiHaato)), who loves photography.

 It analyzes the EXIF data embedded in photos along with the user’s settings to resize, compress, and tag images before saving them, while also offering additional convenient features.